Daremonic/payswitch-docs/features/payment-flows-and-management/payment-links.md

 <summary>How can I send Payment links via Emails?</summary>

-Hyperswitch supports generation of the payment link.
+PaySwitcher supports generation of the payment link.
 We are not integrated with any email servers.
 You'll need to have a mail server integration at your end and ingest the payment links to the emails being sent

 </details>